CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/data-import/mo-status-update.md

 $Status = $recordSet.Fields.Item('StatusCode').Value;
 ```

 Creation of Manufacturing Order Object is done by using `CreatePFObject` method on a Company object.
-It is possible to create different ProcessForce objects using this method.
+It is possible to create different CompuTec ProcessForce objects using this method.
 To create a different object, you will need to change ManufacturingOrder to desired object code.
 For example, for ItemDetails it will look like this: $pfcCompany.CreatePFObject([CompuTec.ProcessForce.API.Core.ObjectTypes]::ItemDetails):

 ```powershell
 $mo = $pfcCompany.CreatePFObject([CompuTec.ProcessForce.API.Core.ObjectTypes]::ManufacturingOrder)